diku-dk/futhark/tools/release/README.md

  * Wait for GitHub Actions to create the new release.

- * Go to `https://github.com/diku-dk/futhark/releases` and copy
-   release notes from `CHANGELOG.md`.

 You're done!
 Congratulations!
 Increment the version number in `futhark.cabal` (such that Z=0), make room for a new release in `CHANGELOG.md`, and go hack some more on the compiler.